Slightly Scarlet (1956 film): Production

 Rhonda Fleming and Arlene Dahl, both redheads who had previously competed often for film roles, reportedly feuded on the set.
 The animosity began when Fleming refused to wear lingerie manufactured and sold by Dahl's company.
 The women insisted upon separate makeup and wardrobe assistants and flipped a coin to determine who would receive top billing for the film.
 One account suggested that a scene in which Fleming's character slaps Dahl's character in the face required five takes because Fleming seemed to have enjoyed causing pain to Dahl.

 Fleming and John Payne had recently appeared together in Tennessee's Partner (1955), another film produced by Benedict Bogeaus.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Two red-headed women and one fat-headed man are the principal characters ...
 In the end all their faces are red.
 So, we say, should be the faces of the people responsible for this film, which is said to have been taken from a novel (unrecognizable) of James M. Cain.
 For it is an exhausting lot of twaddle about crime and city politics, an honest mayor, his secretary-mistress, her kleptomaniacal sister and the fellow who wants to get control of the gang.

-Critic and filmmaker Jean-Luc Godard included Slightly Scarlet in his list of the best films of 1956 in Cahiers du Cinéma.
+Critic and filmmaker Jean-Luc Godard included Slightly Scarlet in his list of the best films of the year in Cahiers du Cinéma.